PrajwalMDeshanur/Food-Delivery-System--OOPS/README.md

 # Food Service System

-## Project Summary
+## Project Overview
-A C++ project demonstrating OOP and DSA concepts.
-The system allows customers to create accounts, select restaurants, and place orders.
-It uses Dijkstra’s algorithm to find the shortest route between the customer and the restaurant.
+A C++ project demonstrating Object-Oriented Programming (OOP) and Data Structures and Algorithms (DSA).
+The system allows customers to create accounts, select restaurants, and place orders, using Dijkstra’s algorithm to find the shortest path for delivery.

 ## Key Features
-- **Account Management**: Customers can create accounts with encrypted passwords.
+- **Account Management**: Create customer accounts with encrypted passwords using Shift Cipher.
-- **Order Placement**: Customers can select restaurants and place orders, which are stored in individual files.
+- **Order Processing**: Place orders with restaurants and store details in files.
-- **Shortest Route Calculation**: Uses Dijkstra’s algorithm to determine the quickest path for delivery.
+- **Shortest Path Calculation**: Use Dijkstra's algorithm to find the shortest route between customer and restaurant.

-## Technical Highlights
+## Concepts Used

-- **Language**: C++
-- **Encryption**: Shift Cipher for password security.
-- **Algorithm**: Dijkstra’s algorithm for route optimization.
-- **Data Storage**: Customer and order details stored in text files.
+### OOP Concepts
+- **Classes & Objects**: Separate classes for customers, orders, and restaurants.
+- **Inheritance & Encapsulation**: Inheritance for shared attributes and methods; encapsulation for data security.
+- **Polymorphism**: Overloaded functions and methods for various operations.

+### DSA Concepts
+- **Graphs**: Locations represented as nodes, paths as edges.
+- **Dijkstra's Algorithm**: Finds the shortest path for delivery.
+- **File Handling**: Persistent storage of customer data and order history.

 ## File Descriptions
-- **`FoodServiceSys.cpp`**: Main program file containing the implementation of the system.
+- **`FoodServiceSys.cpp`**: Main code file with implementation of the system.
-- **`graph.txt`**: Stores location and distance data used by Dijkstra’s algorithm.
+- **`graph.txt`**: Graph data for locations and distances.
-- **`James.txt`, `Jay.txt`**: Customer account details, including name, ID, and encrypted password.
+- **`James.txt`, `Jay.txt`**: Customer account details.
-- **`James_order.txt`, `Jay_order.txt`**: Order histories, including restaurant name, dish, quantity, and user location.
+- **`James_order.txt`, `Jay_order.txt`**: Order histories.

 ## How to Run
 1. Compile `FoodServiceSys.cpp` using a C++ compiler.
-2. Run the executable generated.
+2. Run the executable.
-3. Follow the prompts to create accounts, place orders, and calculate the shortest route.
+3. Follow prompts to create accounts, place orders, and find the shortest route.

 ## Future Improvements
-- Implement a more secure encryption algorithm.
+- Enhance password security.
-- Add more restaurants and a dynamic menu system.
+- Add more restaurants and dynamic menu options.
 - Integrate real-time order tracking.